 Depending on the severity of your condition, you may be able to meet the criteria for peripheral neuropathy, a soft tissue injury, lupus or arthritis.

 If you are suffering from carpal tunnel syndrome, it is critical that you keep detailed records of all of the medical treatments you have received.
 The SSA will require specific documentation of your condition and its debilitating effects in order to determine if you qualify for disability.

 If you are considering applying for disability benefits, having an experienced disability advocate on your side is advisable.
 We can guide you through the entire application process or help you appeal a denied claim.
-At Phillips Disability, we put forward the upfront costs for your claim, and you do not pay for our services unless you recover compensation.
+At Dayes Law Firm PC, we put forward the upfront costs for your claim, and you do not pay for our services unless you recover compensation.